phma/wolkenbase/README.md

 # Overview
-Wolkenbase reads a point cloud in LAS format and makes an octree.
-It will extract the ground layer, once that's working.
+Wolkenbase reads a point cloud in LAS format and extracts the ground layer.
+It can write the ground and nonground points to separate files, or write them all to one file with the classification byte showing which is which.
+You can also tell it to limit the number of points per file.

-The GUI program (which doesn't exist yet) needs Qt5; the command-line program needs Boost.
+The GUI program needs Qt5; the command-line program needs Boost.

 Wolkenbase compiles on Ubuntu Focal and Eoan and DragonFly 5.9.